Abhishek-Aditya-bs/Newsletter-sign-up-NodeJS/README.md

 # How to run it

-Clone the repository or Download it , then in the project folder type `node app.js` to get ur local server running.
+Clone the repository or Download it , then in the terminal head over to the project folder type `node app.js` to get ur local server running.

 # Go to ur browser and type `localhost:3000`